What DrumHeads Are Saying About TigerBill's DrumBeat...

 I guess most every drummer has dreamed of making it big, at one time or another.
 Imagine playing for an audience of 15,000 or more, every night?
 What's life like touring the country with a mega group?

-Takin' Care of Business, the third video/CD set in the Warner Bros.
+Takin' Care of Business, the third video set in the Warner Bros.
 "Inspiring Drummers Series," takes us behind the scenes and offers advice (and inspiration) on what it takes to land exactly such a gig.
 Bob Gatzen, who produced this video (along with "Common Ground" and "Be a DrumHead" in the same series), is himself a confirmed DrumHead - and it shows.
 His videos demonstrate how the great drummers get to the source of their creativity.
 (And most of you know how I feel about creativity, by now.)

 Because Bob did such a good job on his first two videos (see the Related Resources sidebar), I was really looking forward to this one.
 It features mega pop group *NSYNC drummer Billy Ashbaugh.
 Was I impressed?
 Read on and find out.